mvdh7/pytzer/docs/modules/cflibs.md

 ## cflib methods

-A few handy methods are provided as part of the **CoeffLib** class.
+A few handy methods are provided as part of the **CoefficientLibrary** class.
 Brief summaries are provided below, and here is a usage example of all of them together:

 ```python
 import pytzer as pz